 Our Massachusetts Travel Guide

 The Commonwealth of Massachusetts is located in the Northeastern region of the United States, Massachusetts is known for being the landing place of the Pilgrims of the Mayflower.
 Massachusetts was given the nickname ‘the Baked Bean State’ because the state residents used to serve beans every Sunday.
 The first and the oldest lighthouse in America is also located in Massachusetts.
 It is the largest state in New England in terms of population.
-Read our guides below to learn more about traveling to this state.
+Read our travel guide below to learn more about traveling to this state.

 First, a little history…